James Robertson (psychoanalyst)

-James Robertson (1911–1988) was a psychiatric social worker and psychoanalyst based at the Tavistock Clinic and Institute, London from 1948 until 1976.
+James Robertson (1911–1988) was a psychiatric social worker, psychoanalyst and filmmaker who based at the Tavistock Clinic and Institute, London from 1948 until 1976.

 John Bowlby said of him, "(He) was a remarkable person who achieved great things.
 His sensitive observations and brilliant observations made history, and the courage with which he disseminated – often in the face of ignorant and prejudiced criticism – what were then very unpopular findings, was legendary.
 He will always be remembered as the man who revolutionised children's hospitals, though he accomplished much else besides.
 I am personally deeply grateful for all that he did."